mitra42/localcoin/README.md

 The QR codes in evernote for lotus wifi work fine for testing

 #### TODO before continuing test sequence
-* Work through bugs in current state above that happened since use of module
+* retest above now using qrelementextended as a module
-* See if can load qrcode module without polyfiller etc in index.html
+* esp See if can load qrcode detector without polyfiller etc in index.html

 #### Current Test sequence
 * Open index.html (or Debug index.html in IDE)